ajith1989/twinsight-ai/README.md

 - Emit telemetry (requests, latency, token counts) to App Insights or another APM for observability.

 ### Development tips
-- For local development, use a small testing model or mocked responses to avoid incurring costs.
+- For local development, use a small testing model or mocked responses to avoid incurring costs
-- Keep prompts and context windows small; use chunking & selective retrieval for long documents.
+- Keep prompts and context windows small; use chunking & selective retrieval for long documents
-- Include unit tests for prompt construction and integration tests for the retrieval pipeline.
+- Include unit tests for prompt construction and integration tests for the retrieval pipeline
+- Use the `/api/v1/twinsightai/agents` endpoint for complex workflows requiring multi-agent coordination
+- Test agent workflows with simple scenarios first, then gradually increase complexity
+- Monitor agent execution graphs for bottlenecks and optimization opportunities
+- Implement graceful fallbacks when specific agents in the workflow fail

+### API Reference

+#### Agent Orchestration Endpoints
+- `POST /api/v1/twinsightai/agents`
+  - Handles complex incident analysis workflows
+  - Streams real-time agent responses and reasoning
+  - Expects: `{ incidentNo: string, incidentTitle: string }`
+  - Returns: Streaming response of agent actions and outputs

 ### Further recommendations
-- Add a short diagram (ASCII or image in `public/`) showing how the frontend, API routes, vector store, and Azure AI services interact.
+- Add a short diagram (ASCII or image in `public/`) showing how the frontend, API routes, vector store, and Azure AI services interact
-- Add a `docs/ai.md` or an expanded section in the README that documents prompt designs, embedding strategy, and any model/version decisions.
+- Add a `docs/ai.md` or an expanded section in the README that documents prompt designs, embedding strategy, and agent workflows
-- Consider adding a cost-control README section detailing expected billable operations and how to switch to cheaper models for dev.
+- Consider adding a cost-control README section detailing expected billable operations and how to switch to cheaper models for dev
+- Document the agent interaction patterns and typical workflow sequences
+- Add examples of successful agent conversations and their outcomes
+- Include troubleshooting guides for common agent workflow issues

 ## 🔐 Security